dasensio/myweeklydiet/API.md

 **It isn't enough**

-A API controller need some decoration with attributes that defines the behavior of the methods of our API Restful.
+A API controller need some decoration with attributes that defines [the behavior of the methods of our API Restful](https://github.com/dasensio/myweeklydiet/blob/master/api-restful-behavior.md).

+The most important attributes are:
+- [ApiController]: Class attribute.
+Defines that the class is an API Controller
+- [Route("api/[controller]")]: Class attribute.
+Defines the route of the controller. [controller] will be **Ingredient** in this case, part of the name of the **Ingredient**Controller.